 We believe that no financial sacrifice should be required to work on open source.
 Making open source sustainable is something we’re passionate about.
 To build competitive privacy-first and open-source alternatives to popular proprietary tools, we need more people to be able to commit to open source full time.

-While Plausible Analytics is an open source software that you can self-host for free, we also sell a hosted, plug and play solution as a SaaS.
+We released our code on GitHub and made it easy to self-host on principle, not because it’s good business.
+While Plausible Analytics can be self-hosted for free, we also sell a hosted, plug and play solution as a SaaS.
+This is our only source of funding.
 We’re growing a sustainable open source project funded solely by the fees that our subscribers pay us.

 Our business model has nothing to do with collecting and analyzing huge amounts of personal information from your visitors and using these behavioral insights to sell advertisements.
 We don’t make money by selling or sharing your data, or abusing your visitor’s privacy.